cquevedo-bit/Current-Projects/README.md

 If you would like more information on my Excel Application project documentation is available via email.

-Programming languages: Python, SQL and VBA
+Programming languages: Python, R, SQL and VBA

 I appreciate your time,